griff1nz/nextjs-portfolio/README.md

 ## Description

-Trying to learn Next.JS before learning React is not the best of ideas...
-I'll probably just continue with what I have in another repository built around React.
+Trying to learn Next.JS before learning React was not the best of ideas...
+I am going to take what I have and continue in another repository built around React.